andrewcooke/CRC.jl/README.md

 # CRC

 This is a [Julia](http://julialang.org/) module for calculating Cyclic Redundancy Checksums (CRCs).
-It also contains a commandline tool for calculating the CRC of files.
+It also contains a command line tool for calculating the CRC of files.

 * All the algoirthms in the [RevEng